 The purpose of this study was to examine academic outcomes of youth who participated in 4-H compared to outcomes of youth who did not participate in Minnesota’s 4-H program, and to understand how parent engagement and duration of 4-H participation affects youth achievement and attendance trajectories over five years.

-Issue 18: Educational Outcomes for Children Participating in Athletes Committed to Educating Students (ACES)
+Minn-LInK Brief 18: Educational Outcomes for Children Participating in Athletes Committed to Educating Students (ACES)

 Minn-LInK Report Brief—Special Topic No. 18, Spring 2014